yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/durable-object-namespace.md

 });
 ```

-# With Environment and Script Name
+# Create in Production Environment

-Creates a Durable Object in production with specific script name.
+Create a Durable Object in production for game state management.

 ```ts
 import { DurableObjectNamespace } from "alchemy/cloudflare";